ChiChou/icloud-token-leak-poc/README.md

 * libimobiledevices
 * Xcode and Instruments.app

-(The python & Instruments parts can also be completely implemented on libimobiledevices, making it possible to run on raspberry pi or something)
+(The Instruments part can be completely implemented on libimobiledevices, making it possible to run on raspberry pi or something)

 1. Connect the phone, unlock and trust the computer.
 2. `make demo` to compile and run